publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056.md

             (N)

                 (i) will prepare an assessment of the participants’ skills and talents and their needs for services, except to the extent such project has, for the participant involved, recently prepared an assessment of such skills and talents, and such needs, pursuant to another employment or training program (such as a program under the Workforce Investment Act of 1998 ([29 U.S.C.
-2801][/us/usc/t29/s2801] et seq.), the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
+2801][/us/usc/t29/s2801] et seq.) <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below </sup></sup> , the Carl D. Perkins Career and Technical Education Act of 2006 ([20 U.S.C.
 2301][/us/usc/t20/s2301] et seq.), or part A of title IV of the Social Security Act ([42 U.S.C.
 601][/us/usc/t42/s601] et seq.)) and will prepare a related service strategy;

                 (ii) will provide training and employment counseling to eligible individuals based on strategies that identify appropriate employment objectives and the need for supportive services, developed as a result of the assessment and service strategy provided for in clause (i), and provide other appropriate information regarding such project; and

                 (iii) will provide counseling to participants on their progress in meeting such objectives and satisfying their need for supportive services;

-            (O) will provide appropriate services for participants, or refer the participants to appropriate services, through the one-stop delivery system of the local workforce investment areas involved as established under section 134(c) of the Workforce Investment Act of 1998 ([29 U.S.C.
-2864(c)][/us/usc/t29/s2864/c]), and will be involved in the planning and operations of such system pursuant to a memorandum of understanding with the local workforce investment board in accordance with section 121(c) of such Act ([29 U.S.C.
-2841(c)][/us/usc/t29/s2841/c]);
+            (O) will provide appropriate services for participants, or refer the participants to appropriate services, through the one-stop delivery system of the local workforce development areas involved as established under section 121(e) of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
+3151(e)][/us/usc/t29/s3151/e]\], and will be involved in the planning and operations of such system pursuant to a memorandum of understanding with the local workforce development board in accordance with section 121(c) of such Act \[[29 U.S.C.
+3151(c)][/us/usc/t29/s3151/c]\];

             (P)